cwchen1102/icp_localization/README.md

 4.Publish tf

 tf
-•	ROS provides a package tf to maintain the relationship between different coordinate frame
+ROS provides a package tf to maintain the relationship between different coordinate frame.
+After you successfully publish the tf, it would be able to see the current scan and map in the same frame.
-•	After you successfully publish the tf, it would be able to see the current scan and map in the same frame For more implementation details, see this http://wiki.ros.org/tf/Tutorials/Writing%20a%20tf%20broadcaster%20(C%2B%2B)
+For more implementation details, see this http://wiki.ros.org/tf/Tutorials/Writing%20a%20tf%20broadcaster%20(C%2B%2B)